kovalexal/alexander.kovalch.uk/_posts/2024-01-22-sd-finetuning-introduction.md

 categories: jekyll update
 ---

 I recently had the amazing opportunity to be a speaker at [DSC Europe](https://datasciconference.com) 2023.
-I was really impressed by how many people asked me to share my slides afterwards, so I decided to summarise my talk in a blog post + add some details.
+I was really impressed by how many people asked me to share my slides afterwards, so I decided to summarize my talk in a blog post + add some details.

 This post is the first such experience for me.
 It is more like a gentle overview of the existing methods - their strengths and weaknesses.
 I hope that it might help someone who is starting their journey into Computer Vision Generative models.